Immigration

 A Green Card holder who marries a U.S. citizen can apply for citizenship through naturalization after three (3) years of marriage.
 If you are currently married to a U.S. Citizen or if you are a U.S. Citizen married to a Green Card holder, reach out to our office for help with the naturalization process for you or your spouse.

 Unfortunately, some marriages end in divorce.
-If your immigration status is conditioned on your marriage, the experienced and trusted team at MDM Legal, pllc can help you explore your divorce options that allow you to remain in the United States, such as through an I-751 Petition to Remove the Conditions of Residency.
+If your immigration status is conditioned on your marriage, our experienced and trusted team at MDM Legal, pllc can help you explore your divorce options which allow you to remain in the United States, such as through an I-751 Petition to Remove the Conditions of Residency.

 Having a “Green Card” (officially known as a Lawful Permanent Resident Card) allows you to live and work permanently in the United States.
 An expired green card doesn’t mean you’re no longer a Lawful Permanent Resident because, provided you continue to meet all conditions, the status is generally a lifelong privilege.
 Having an expired Green Card means you need the latest version to prove that you can live and work lawfully in the United States and to re-enter the United States after traveling abroad.